rali-udem/arpi_eccc/README.md

-# arpi_eccc
-Industrial Problem Solving Workshop 2021, Environment and Climate Change Canada
+#Industrial Problem Solving Workshop 2021, Environment and Climate Change Canada

+Starter code.
+More resources in this document.